jessedrelick/agens/README.md

 ## Name
 The name 'Agens' is Latin for 'Agents' or 'Actors'.
 The term 'intellectus agens' is also popular in medieval philosophy, used to describe the 'active intellect' which is a

 ## License
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](./LICENSE) file for more details.